 A man who was turned into a were-skag by Ned when he was given the anti-zombie antidote.
-Identified by his Nice Hat.
+Identified by his hat.

 - Apocalyptic Log: His ECHO correspondence with his wife, which gradually tells the tale of the zombie outbreak in Jakobs Cove and first hints at Ned's direct involvement in same, and ends with him going to Ned as a volunteer test subject for the skag-based cure.